2024 Delta Air Lines disruption: Class action lawsuits

-In August 2024, passengers left stranded and refused refunds by Delta filed suit seeking class action status.
-The lawsuit alleged that "Delta's failure to recover from the CrowdStrike outage left passengers stranded in airports across the country and the world and, in many cases, thousands of miles from home" with "disastrous" impact.
+In August 2024, passengers who were stranded and denied refunds by Delta Air Lines filed a lawsuit seeking class action status against the airline.
+The complaint alleged that Delta's failure to recover from the CrowdStrike outage left passengers stranded in airports in the United States and abroad, in some cases thousands of miles away from their homes.

-On June 19, 2025, the U.S. District Court for the Western District of Texas dismissed a federal class action lawsuit against CrowdStrike filed by airline passengers affected by the July 2024 outage.
-Judge Robert Pitman found that the claims were preempted by the federal Airline Deregulation Act, which limits state-level legal actions related to airline services.
-The court held that "the plaintiffs here bring their suit against CrowdStrike, rather than against the airlines themselves, does not prevent ADA preemption".
-The ruling effectively shields CrowdStrike from consumer class action lawsuits related to airline service disruptions.
+On June 19, 2025, the U.S. District Court for the Western District of Texas dismissed a federal class action lawsuit against CrowdStrike brought by airline passengers affected by the July 2024 outage.
+Judge Robert Pitman ruled that the claims were preempted by the Airline Deregulation Act, a federal statute that restricts state-level legal actions related to airline services.
+The court held that the plaintiffs' decision to sue Crowdstrike rather than the airlines did not preclude preemption under the Act.
+According to legal commentators, the ruling limits the ability of consumers to bring class action claims against Crowdstrike for airline service disruptions linked to the outage.